 INTRODUCTION

 Bitter gourd (Momordica charantia L.), a member of the Cucurbitaceae family with a chromosome number of 2n = 22 (McKay, 1930), is a monoecious crop known for its high heterozygosity and consequent cross-pollination.
 This horticultural plant thrives during warm seasons in subtropical and arid regions but is vulnerable to light frosts, often requiring partial shelter when grown in cooler months.
 Its vines grow best at temperatures between 24°C and 27°C. Commonly called bitter melon, bitter cucumber, balsam-pear, bitter apple, or bitter squash, every part of the plant is edible, though cultivation is primarily focused on its fruit.
-In many Asian cuisines, the fruits, flowers, and young shoots are used as flavor enhancers.
-For example, the fruits are typically combined with other vegetables especially in soups to impart a subtle bitterness, while in Indian culinary practices they are often blanched, parboiled, or soaked in salt water to lessen their natural harshness (Saeed et al., 2018).
-Moreover, bitter gourd may be canned, pickled, dehydrated, or fried; and in folk medicine, it is widely as a remedy for diabetes in communities across Asia, South America, India, and East Africa (Joseph & Jini, 2013).
-Other plant parts—such as roots, leaves, and vines—are traditionally used to relieve toothaches, diarrhea, and furuncles, and products like bitter gourd tea are gaining popularity as herbal remedies (Jia et al., 2017).
+In many Asian cuisines, the fruits, flowers, and young shoots are used as flavour enhancers.
+For example, the fruits are typically combined with other vegetables, especially in soups, to impart a subtle bitterness, while in Indian culinary practices, they are often blanched, parboiled, or soaked in salt water to lessen their natural harshness (Saeed et al., 2018).
+Moreover, bitter gourd may be canned, pickled, dehydrated, or fried; and in folk medicine, it is widely recognized as a remedy for diabetes in communities across Asia, South America, India, and East Africa (Joseph & Jini, 2013).
+Other plant parts—such as roots, leaves, and vines—are traditionally used to relieve toothaches, diarrhoea, and furuncles, and products like bitter gourd tea are gaining popularity as herbal remedies (Jia et al., 2017).

 Role of Boron in Bitter Gourd Cultivation